TimHandy/football-manager/README.md

 # Football Teams App

-The app is available at https://timhandy.github.io/football-manager/dist/
+The app is available at http://htmlpreview.github.io/?https://github.com/TimHandy/football-manager/blob/master/dist/index.html

+View in dev tools with the mobile device view; best viewed at around smartphone size.

 ## About